idvorkin/idvorkin.github.io/_d/grandmother.md

 ### Judgment vs Curiosity

-Judgment throws ups barriers and causes us to hide the truth which can lead to guilt and [shame](/shame).
+Judgment throws up barriers and causes us to hide the truth which can lead to guilt and [shame](/shame).
 Curiosity is gentle and helps us find what is going on.
 Compassion reduces judgment, reducing the barrier to compassion.

 ### Compassionate Consequences

-We often think of rewards and punishments, but punishment's are less effective then rewards.
+We often think of rewards and punishments, but punishments are less effective then rewards.
 So, what should happen if we don't follow our rule/reach our goal (do what we want, etc, etc)?
 What would grandma do?

 She'd get curious (aka have a retro!).
 Instead of assuming that breaking the rule was a bad thing, she'd dig in and reflect on if it was a good thing or a bad thing.
 If it was the right thing to do - perfect!
 If it was not the right thing to do, then we should reflect on why that was and why we made the wrong call.